SMArham/Sample-form-using-HTML/README.md

-Here's the text formatted as a proper README file for GitHub:

----

 # Saylani Registration Form

 This project is a simple registration form for Saylani, built using HTML and CSS.
 The form is designed to collect user information in a structured and user-friendly manner.